 The Hotham Repeater project will be finalized in the spring, summer 2016/17.
 Due to unforeseen issues that arose prior to the first snow drop earlier this year we missed in finalizing the project.
+More on this soon.

 In times of natural disasters, radio amateurs throughout the world provide support communications, and sometimes the only communications immediately after a disaster.
 When Cyclone Tracey hit Darwin in 1974 virtually the only communication out of the area was by a radio amateur who hooked his transceiver up to a car battery, and let the world know that Darwin needed help.